Latitudeda/PhotoCAD_Docs/docs/en/gpdk/comp_straight.rst

         straight = Straight(name="s", length=10, waveguide_type=TECH.WG.FWG.C.WIRE)
     fp.plot(straight)

-The simulation defined inside this class can be used for the simulation of the overall circuit.

 In addition, it is necessary to define the function of the straight waveguide connection between the ports::